SallyKAN/SallyKAN.github.io/_posts/2020-06-07-after-running-rm-rf-on-my-ubuntu-machine.md

 sudo apt-get install unity
 ```

-Then I was able to log in to the desktop interface.
+Then I was able to log in to the desktop mode again.

-Also, I had to reinstall much software which were deleted.
+Also, I had to reinstall many softwares which were deleted.
 Fortunately, the most important documents on my computer are safe, so this accident is not that bad.
 However, I can't help but start thinking that what if I delete the valuable data by accident, how to avoid that?
 And if it happens, how to minimize the loss?
 This leads me to the topic **backup**